DEWETRON/pyDmdReader/README.md

 pip3 install pandas
 ```

-This will automatically numpy which is also needed.
+This will automatically numpy, which is also needed.

 Do NOT install these packages using "apt".
-These are outdated and incompatible to pydmdreader.
+These are outdated and incompatible to pyDmdReader.

 # Example usage
 There are example scripts in the examples subdirectory that show how to read DMD files in Python.
 A simple example looks like this: